Kunal2703/myproject-terraform/README.md

-# 🚀 AWS Infrastructure with Terraform (VPC, ALB, ASG, RDS, Bastion)
+# 🚀 AWS Infrastructure with Terraform (VPC, ALB, ASG, Bastion)

 This Terraform module provisions a **secure, production-ready AWS environment** in the **Mumbai (ap-south-1)** region.
 It includes networking, compute, database, security, and a bastion host for controlled SSH access.